keithbrink/magicloadr-cms/content/subscribed.md

 ---
 type: page
 title: Thanks for Subscribing!
-share: true
+share: false
 hidden: true
+comments: false
 ---

-You have successfully suscribed to receive email updates.
+You have successfully subscribed to receive email notifications of new posts.